openstack-archive/infra-manual/doc/source/zuulv3.rst

 Each of these correspond to an Ansible playbook, but we'll discuss that in more detail later.
 The main action of the job -- the part that is intended to succeed or fail based on the content of the change -- happens in the run phase.
-Actions which should always succeed such as preparing the environment or collecting results happen in the pre-run and post-run phases respectively.
+Actions which should always succeed, such as preparing the environment or collecting results, happen in the pre-run and post-run phases respectively.
 These have a special behavior when inheritance comes into play: child jobs "nest" inside of parent jobs.
-Take for example a job named ``tox-py27`` which inherits from ``tox`` which inherits from ``unittests`` which inherits from ``base`` (this example is not contrived -- this is actually how the tox-py27 job is implemented).
-The pre- and post-run execution phases from all of those jobs come in to play -- however, only the run phase of the terminal job is executed.
-The sequence, nested for visual clarity, looks like this:
+Take for example a job named ``tox-py27`` which inherits from ``tox`` which inherits from ``unittests`` which inherits from ``base`` (this example is not contrived -- this is actually how the ``tox-py27`` job is implemented).
+The pre- and post-run execution phases from all of those jobs come in to play; however, only the run phase of the terminal job is executed.
+The sequence, indented for visual clarity, looks like this:

 .. sidebar:: Inheritance vs. Roles